-SOIL is not currently accepting new members.
+SOIL is currently accepting applications for new membership.

 CALL FOR MEMBERSHIP